smartlab-hfut/AD-TFM-AT-Model/README.md

 Fig.2 ROC of AD-TFM-AT model on SGAH.

 ## Reference
-if you use the codes or the datasets, please cite the following papers:
+If you use the codes or the datasets, please cite the following papers:
       @unknown{unknown,
                author = {Li, Qiyue and Deng, Yuxing and Liu, Xin and Sun, Wei and Li, Weitao and Li, Jie and Liu, Zhi},
                year = {2022},